Ed Chen

 Data-Driven Decision Making

-• Research Methodology: Established 5-step research-to-design pipeline using Hotjar (170+ session recordings) to convert behavioral data into stakeholder-convincing evidence.
+• Research Methodology: Established 5-step research-to-design pipeline using Hotjar (170+ session recordings) to convert behavioral data into stakeholder-convincing evidence

-• Hypothesis Testing: Qualitative testing of 3 design variants with 15 traders uncovered critical usability gaps β€” validated post-launch: order placement improved from 8.2s β†’ 2.9s (65% faster).
+• Hypothesis Testing: Qualitative testing of 3 design variants with 15 traders uncovered critical usability gaps — directional findings validated post-launch through production telemetry, with order placement improving from 8.2s → 2.9s (64.63% faster)

 • Note: Detailed research protocols and methodology shared during interview.